jmtitan/Ape-X-pysc2/README.md

-# Ape-X pysc2
+# Ape-X on Starcraft 2

-A simple implementation of Ape-X model based on pysc2, using ray for multi-threading.
+An implementation of Ape-X model based on pysc2.

+Ref: Distributed Prioritized Experience Replay